mohammad-shadmehr/Carsales/README.md

 # Carsales
-A very small project written in .Net Core, Web Api and Angular 10, which covers the followings:
+A very small project written in .Net Core and Angular 10, which covers the followings:

 -NLayer